-In 2021, we financed our operations primarily by way of advances from notes payable from a former director and former majority shareholder, and in 2022 through June 30, 2022, we have financed our operations by way of advances from our current majority shareholder, issuance of shares and debt for real estate inventory, and cash raised from the private placement offering.
+In 2021, we financed our operations primarily by way of advances from notes payable from a former director and former majority shareholder, and in 2022 through June 30, 2023, we have financed our operations by way of advances from our current majority shareholders, issuance of shares and debt for real estate inventory, in addition to cash raised from the private placement offering.
 The Company offered up to \$25 million worth of restricted shares of common stock to a limited number of accredited investors, at a price per share of \$1.00.

-For the years ended June 30, 2022, and 2021, net cash from financing activities was \$704,491 and \$5,923, respectively.
+For the fiscal years ended June 30, 2023 and 2022, net cash from financing activities was \$(195,000) and \$661,755, respectively.